Auhrii/Luau-Galaxy-Generator/README.md

 ![GalaxyGen Test 3](https://github.com/user-attachments/assets/c845e89e-e9ee-4197-8cf1-dd8dea2eb31e)

 # Oopsies
-A mistake in translating between global to local coordinates produced these interesting results.
+A mistake in translating global to local coordinates produced these interesting results.
 Whilst they're not what I was going for, I kept this as a feature toggle (wackyMode) - this is a number, as opposed to a boolean, as it also affects generation scale.

 ![GalaxyGen Wacky 1](https://github.com/user-attachments/assets/645e46a5-0369-421a-b4c0-a1dad017b09e)
 ![GalaxyGen Wacky 2](https://github.com/user-attachments/assets/04b37e93-459d-4a81-aabb-8fec4045026f)